GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 ***
 For the below section you are using **26AWG** cable to connect to the Arduino board.

-**Refer to the appendix 3.2 for component wiring.**
+**Refer to 3.0.2 Component Wiring.**
 ***

-The correct screen size is **2.4**".
+The correct screen size is **2.4"**.
 If yours does not have markings for wiring then please see below image

 ![image](https://user-images.githubusercontent.com/53577819/154988491-28c1e861-46bc-433b-a5f8-8e9eeb8b51ed.png ':size=500')